Annual tax on Corporations in Costa Rica approved

 • Not active corporations (those that are not being used) pay 25% of the basic salary, which will be 67,500 Colones [$134] if the minimum salary doesn’t change before April.

-3. Branches of International companies or its representative
+- Branches of International companies or their representative

 It will be the same as the income tax and the Costa Rica luxury tax: by downloading the form from the internet and paying it at any governmental bank or by SINPE transfer.